 What is Local SEO?

 Local SEO refers to a collection of predefined activities that produce a predictable outcome aimed at ranking well in local search results if executed properly.
 Traditional marketing strategies and geography restrict most local businesses.
-However, in today’s fast-paced world, you have to think big by using the internet to close in on potential customers by using proven digital marketing approaches and local SEO tools that are measurable and repeatable.
+However, in today’s world, you have to think in terms of search and click to close in on potential customers.
+This is done using proven digital marketing strategies and local SEO tools that are measurable and repeatable.

 How to Get More Local Traffic to Your Website